SCCapstone/omaha/peb/README.md

  - `info` :: A folder where we stored photos of our notes.
 These may not make any sense out of context.
  - `pics` :: Photos of the PEB board.

-This is the directory where all things related to the PEB (Personal Electornic Ballot) are located.
-Pictures, notes, and ROM dump(s) are be located here.

 ## Board photos